 Where to get commercial car rental insurance

 When it comes to commercial fleet insurance, on the other hand, you may find that not all providers offer this kind of coverage.
 You’ll likely want to work with a company that is familiar with rental car businesses, as they’ll be able to provide the most comprehensive (and hopefully, most affordable) coverage.
-This being said, if you can find a provider that can get you all the business insurance products you need, you’ll probably find working with this company to be the simplest and most efficient solution.
+If you can find a provider that can get you all the business insurance products you need, you’ll probably find working with this company to be the simplest and most efficient solution.

 With all of this in mind, when you start your search for car rental business insurance, you can either explore different companies yourself or work with an insurance broker.
 Unfortunately, due to the specialized and variable nature of commercial fleet vehicle insurance, you probably won’t be able to find an online insurance marketplace that allows you to quickly and easily compare your options.